timtadh/hackthology/hackthology/content/blog/lexmachine.md

 ### Using the Lexer

 Let's put it all together.
-Here is a simple which uses the lexer:
+Here is a simple example which uses the lexer:

 ```go
 package main